-The point is that search engines aren’t really interested in your literary skills and neither are your or your client’s prospective customers.
+The point is that prospective clients aren’t really interested in your literary skills and neither are their customers.
+The same goes for search engines too.

-What a search engine wants is lots of useful and meaningful content about your products and services.
-That way, it will have far more to go on when deciding what your website is about and will have all the information it needs to help people find you in search.
+What they want is lots of useful and meaningful content about your products and services.
+That way, they will have far more to go on when deciding what your website is about and will have all the information they need to help people find you in search.

-On the other hand, what your prospective customers want is, on the surface, something entirely different.
+On the other hand, what website visitors want is, on the surface, something entirely different.